 1 bunch cilantro, chopped

-Add the garlic, ginger and lemongrass, stirring to mix and cook on medium heat until fragrant – about one minute.
+- Add the garlic, ginger and lemongrass, stirring to mix well and cook on medium heat until fragrant – about 1 minute.

-Stir in the curry paste until well distributed and then slowly add the coconut milk while continuously stirring to mix well.
+- Stir in the curry paste until well distributed and then slowly add the coconut milk.

-Serve each bowl topped with chopped red peppers, green onions, cilantro and a wedge of lime if desired.
+- Enjoy in large bowls topped with chopped red peppers, green onions, cilantro and a wedge of lime, if desired.